jujuedua/CS50-projects/sentimental-cash/README.md

 # **sentimental-cash**

-Sentimental Cash is a program that calculates the minimum number of coins needed to make change for a given amount in dollars.
+This project is a program that calculates the minimum number of coins needed to make change for a given amount in dollars.
 The program takes user input, processes the amount, and returns the smallest number of coins required.

 ## Running the Program